• Skip to primary navigation

 If you have only tried boiled overcooked Brussels sprouts, you may think they taste bad or have a strong flavor.
 I would encourage you to try some of the newer recipes that are popular.

 Brussels sprouts salads are much like coleslaw.
-We love this salad with grapes and Parmesan.
+We love this salad with grapes and Parmesan or Brussels sprouts salad with apples, cranberries, and walnuts.

 Roasted Brussels sprouts have become very common in restaurants and once you’ve tried them, you’ll understand why.
 Try roasted Brussels sprouts with maple & cayenne!